-Example 5: On another occasion, when Norris baptized a former rodeo cowboy, Norris had the cowboy’s horse brought into the auditorium to bear witness.
+Example 5: On another occasion, when Norris baptized a former rodeo cowboy, Norris had the cowboy’s horse brought into the church auditorium to bear witness.

-But after courthouse burned in 1876, the congregation moved back to the Masonic lodge but began building its own home on Jennings Street at West 10th Street on land donated by Hyde Jennings.
+But after the courthouse burned in 1876, the congregation moved back to the Masonic lodge but began building its own home on Jennings Street at West 10th Street on land donated by Hyde Jennings.

 And lo, the cattle did low: In the beginning the congregation in its new home had to endure dust and noise created by cattle drives moving north on Jennings Street along the Chisholm Trail.

 The church appears on the 1885 map.
 On the 1886 map First Baptist Church was labeled A on its roof.

 In 1888 the church sold its building on Jennings Street to the school district.